Rosalyn Richter: Early life and education

 Richter is the daughter of Anita Richter and the late Nathaniel Richter.
-She is a 1976 graduate of Barnard College and a 1979 graduate of Brooklyn Law School.
+She is a 1976 graduate of Barnard College of Columbia University and a 1979 graduate of Brooklyn Law School.

 Legal career

 Richter enjoyed a lengthy career in the judiciary.
-She was instrumental in the fight for Gay Rights publishing in 1982 the report: Anti-gay legislation: An attempt to sanction inequality?
+She was instrumental in the fight for Gay Rights publishing in 1982 the report: "Anti-Gay Legislation: An Attempt to Sanction Inequality?"
 She began serving on the New York City Criminal Court from 1990 to 1996.
 Richter then proceeded to serve as a New York Supreme Court Justice, from 2002 to 2009.
 She was designated a Justice for the Appellate Division, First Judicial Department in 2008 by Governor David Paterson.

 On August 3, 2018, Richter received the Dan Bradley Award, the National LGBT Bar Association's highest honor, in recognition of her pathbreaking legacy of service.
 As Richter, put it, she was honored for "being so out in the late 1970s, and 1980s and for being out throughout [her] judicial career."

 Justice Richter ended her lengthy judicial career by retiring in July 2020.

 On October 12, 2020, Justice Richter joined Arnold & Porter's Complex Litigation practice as Senior Counsel.